tpoisot/ms_pop_networks/ms_pop.md

 conservatism will help highlight historical contingencies on the structure of current networks.
 % DG: I think we will need to brainstorm more on those concepts.
 I find that the right ideas are there, but they still need to be develop more, I have the feeling that the thinking is not completely accomplished.

+Within the statistical framework presented in Box 1, we can expect that (i) network variability at the *regional* scale will be dependent on the variation of population traits values, and (ii) variation between any series of networks will be dependant by the *covariance* between species traits.
+This approach, although requiring important quantities of data to test, could allow inferring an *a priori* estimate of network variation.

 % DG: I like the ideas of the next paragraph, but the logic still needs to be further developped.
 There is a bunch of ideas, but they are not fully accomplished.
 Finally, paying more attention to trait variation and how it impacts